alf2001br/Master_thesis_Andre_Luiz_Florentino_project/README.md

 * *01_Feature_extraction_exploration.ipynb:*

 Read the datasets and perform several data exploration on features.
-Outputs the script (class): MT_loadDataset.py
+Outputs the script (class): MT_loadDataset.py This notebook has a lot of images related to the audio attributes and therefore it´s too big for visualization in the GitHub.
+Nevertheless, one can download it and run it without any further constraints.
 ***

 * *02_PreProcessing_and_data_exploration.ipynb:*